omgdanieltam/danieltam.xyz/content/post/p2io-arch/index.md

 ---

 ### Openbox
 I was reading a bit and found that compositors sometimes cause extra latency and may not be the best for pure performance.
 This ruled out Wayland as those compositors are linked together so I was going to stick with Xorg.
-With a pure windows manager, I wanted something easy to use and configure so I decided on Openbox.
+I decided that Openbox would be a great choice as it's a barebones windows manager that is easy to configure.

 Following the Arch Linux [Openbox Wiki](https://wiki.archlinux.org/title/Openbox), I configured my Openbox setup.
 I wanted a simple menu config that has almost nothing in it.